Obaa10/online-book-project/README.md

 # Online Book Project

-The Online Book Project is a sample project consisting of three services: Book Service, User Service, and Order Service.
+The Online Book Project is a sample microservices project consisting of three services: Book Service, User Service, and Order Service.
 Each service is developed using different frameworks and languages, showcasing the versatility of microservices architecture.

+## Purpose

+The main objective of this project is to demonstrate the implementation of microservices architecture and explore the usage of various frameworks and languages for each service.
+By employing separate services, the project emphasizes the independent development, deployment, and scalability of individual components.

 ## Services